-- Reviewing your medical history, medications and past attempts to quit
+- Review of your medical and social history, medications and quit attempts

 Why should I quit using tobacco?

-- The amount of money you will save will surprise you!
+- The amount of money you'll save will surprise you!

 - You can save the people you love from problems related to secondhand smoke.

-- Quitting tobacco use can help cut down on heartburn and snoring.
+- Quitting tobacco use can cut down on heartburn and snoring.

 - Your sense of smell and taste will improve, and you will breathe easier.

 - Helps you understand tobacco addiction and what to expect from nicotine withdrawals and treatments

-- Gives you clear information about what happens when you use tobacco and works with you to create a personalized plan
+- Gives you clear information about what happens to your body when you use tobacco and works with you to create a personalized plan

 - Can work with your family members to help them understand how to support your cessation journey

-Each person’s success is their own – no two journeys are the same on the path to quitting smoking.
+Each person’s success is personal.
+No two journeys are the same.
 Some people have friends and family to cheer them on, while others go through the program quietly and privately.
 Some people participate in pairs of husbands and wives or parents and children, while others find friends in the program to support them or never tell anyone they sought support.

-Patient testimonials tell us the program works, no matter what path your journey takes:
+Patient testimonials tell us the program works, no matter what path the journey takes:

 - “I wish my wife would join, but she just isn’t ready.”
-(Both the patient and his wife quit smoking and are consistent advocates for the program in the community.)
+(Both the patient and his wife quit smoking and are program advocates in the community.)

 - “My carbon monoxide levels were off the chart.
 It was dangerous.
 At my last session, I had dropped to the level of a non-smoker, and it made me feel good to see that number drop so low.”
-(Carbon monoxide levels are monitored at each session, and education is provided about why this is important.)
+(Carbon monoxide levels are monitored at each session, and patients are educated about the importance of lowering their levels.)

-Every person who comes into the program has a story to tell, and that is where our true success is – in the people we help.
-We feel our strength – and our greatest impact – lies in the individual lives we are honored to have touched.
+Every person has a story to tell, and that is where true success can be found – in the people we help.
+We feel our strength and our greatest impact is in the individual lives we are privileged to have served.

-It’s the home health nurse whose patient had joined the program and referred her, and now not only has she quit after nearly 50 years of smoking, but two of her sisters have joined the program as well.
+- It’s the home health nurse whose patient had joined the program and referred her.
+She not only quit after nearly 50 years of smoking, but two of her sisters have joined the program as well.

-It’s the man who was soon to be a grandfather and knew he needed to quit for his grandson who can now hold that little boy without fear of exposure to secondhand and thirdhand smoke.
+- It’s the man who was about to be a grandfather and knew he needed to quit for his grandson who can now hold that little boy without fear of exposure to secondhand and thirdhand smoke.

-It’s the lady who has little income and has to ration her bus passes who makes sure she makes it to her appointments so she can quit smoking and improve her quality of life.
+- It’s the lady who has little income and rations bus passes but still makes it to her cessation appointments so she can quit smoking and improve her quality of life.

-It’s the mother who is now able to stay overnight and rest instead of driving all in one day when she takes her son to his medical appointments in New Orleans because of the money she saved from no longer buying cigarettes.
+- It’s the mother who can now stay overnight and rest instead of driving all in one day when she takes her child to medical appointments in New Orleans because of the money she saved from no longer buying cigarettes.

-The stories go on and on.
+The stories go on.
 These stories – these people – are our legacy.
 Their success defines our impact, and the generation-upon-generation impact of tobacco cessation is nearly immeasurable.